 There are an estimated 500 to 1000 bacterial species in the human gut and gut bacteria will differ from person to person, depending on their diet, medication use and health imbalances.
 Good gut bacteria will produce vitamins, support healthy immune function and aid digestion.
 This is why a healthy diet is a must as nutritious foods will lead to healthy bacteria, which will support the immune system and protect you from ill health.

-For a healthy gut, you need to include both prebiotic and probiotic foods – artichoke, raw garlic, onion, asparagus and dandelion greens.
-Fermented foods such as sauerkraut, kimchi, kombucha, cultured yoghurt and kefir.
+For a healthy gut, you need to include both prebiotic and probiotic foods:

 Eat more fibre and sprouted vegetables.
-Include bitter foods that will improve digestion and stimulate the liver such as dandelion root, radishes and bitter greens like rocket, endive, dandelion greens and artichoke.
+Include bitter foods that will improve digestion and stimulate the liver such as:

 Take a strong probiotic.
 The brand Biocare do a really good one.
-If you have taken a course of antibiotics you may want to take one in the morning and one in the evening.
+If you’ve taken a course of antibiotics you may want to take one probiotic in the morning and one in the evening.
 Taking a digestive enzyme before meals is also a good idea if you have digestive issues.

-Drinking 2 litres of water is crucial to gut health.
+Drinking 2 litres of water per day is crucial to gut health.
 If you find drinking water hard try adding lemon, mint or fruit to make it taste better.

-I hope you found the above useful.
-If you are struggling with digestive issues or have any questions please feel free to email me.
+I hope you found this article on Gut Health and Antibiotics useful.
+If you are struggling with digestive issues or have any questions please feel free to contact me.